lowcoder-org/lowcoder/docs/self-hosting/heroku.md

 <figure><img src="../.gitbook/assets/heroku-4.png" alt=""><figcaption></figcaption></figure>

 In the welcome page, Click **Sign up** to get started.
-Openblocks will automatically create a workspace for you.
+Lowcoder will automatically create a workspace for you.
 Then you can start building your apps and invite members to your workspace.

 <figure><img src="../.gitbook/assets/heroku-5.png" alt=""><figcaption></figcaption></figure>